plaid/account-funding-tutorial/README.md

 In this tutorial, you'll start with a "skeleton" version of the codebase for the Plaid Pattern sample app.
 Everything except the account funding functionality will exist in the skeleton codebase.
 You'll build account funding as you progress through the tutorial.
 We'll provide the code snippets needed to build this functionality, as well as an explanation of what each code snippet does.

-Finally, if you've progressed through the tutorial and would like to leave feedback, see the following: [Your feedback on this tutorial](https://github.com/plaid/account-funding-tutorial/issues/7).
+Finally, if you've progressed through the tutorial and would like to leave feedback, see [Feedback: Account Funding Tutorial](https://github.com/plaid/account-funding-tutorial/issues/7).
 We'll be sure to take a look and do our best to help.

 ### Setting Up